Saturday, September 27, 2025

 I decided to move over close to Hardwicke Island so that we could bail out and retreat a little to anchor in Forward Harbor for the night.
 But in order to get out of the mess, I had to take several waves on the beam and miss a powerful eddy.
 We had prepared for this and everything was stowed properly.
 Still, a couple things went flying.
 And I got read the riot act by my wife.
 What is important to me is to not frighten her and effect her desire to go cruising.
 Also important to survive, of course, which we did.
 Here is a photo of my recording inclinometer.
 It would have been a good time for testing an anti-roll system, however, I don't expect to repeat this.

 That's right.
-28 degrees to port and 38 degrees to starboard.
+Maximum was 23 degrees to port and 38 degrees to starboard.
 Enough of that.

 The ARB was proof of concept, but it looks like an anti-roll tank is required for several reasons.
 Although the bag slowed the internal wave/water transfer a little without the use of baffles, a bag has other interference issues.
 And vinyl coated polyester (or probably any flexible bag material) simply can't handle being creased and re-creased thousands of times under pressure.
 Looks like it is time to build an actual tank.